Recensus/developer-docs/posts/php-sdk.md

 ## Error Handling

 Both classes in the SDK have two types of error handling.
-PHP Notices for older E-Commerse applications and Exceptions for more modern PHP frameworks.
+PHP Notices for older ecommerce applications and Exceptions for more modern PHP frameworks.

 ## Example - Setting Error Handling in RecensusWidget